LeetLLM

 • tensor-by-tensor quantization types inside one portable file

 That last point is why GGUF is so important for local LLMs.
-If the full model doesn't fit in VRAM, llama.cpp-style runtimes can keep some layers on the GPU and spill the rest to system memory.
+The file doesn't place layers by itself.
+If the full model doesn't fit in VRAM, a llama.cpp-style runtime can keep some layers on the GPU and spill the rest to system memory.

 gguf-partial-offload-budget.py